Let me take this week’s theme literally 🙂

 Manjula's team is here to help you have a great visit to the wonderful city of Mysore.

-Tales of a Nomad !
+A Journey of a Yogic Nomad

 In the mind of a jewellery maker

-Food photography, food plating, presentations and recipes.
+Tutorials on food plating, presentations and food photography.

 Life, landscape, and lore in Idaho Rockies and on Washington's North Olympic Peninsula